-Projects must take place within one to three years from the time of funding.
+The project time frame is one to three years from the time of funding award.

-Eligible applicants include State and local agencies, tribes, nonprofit organizations, and educational institutions.
+Eligible applicants include State and local agencies, tribes, nonprofit organizations, private landowners, homeowner’s associations, and educational institutions.

 Work on federal land, research and any construction activities are not eligible for grant funding.
 (Construction includes new or improved structures, roads, bridges and culverts, even if in connection to a thinning or restoration project.
 If these activities are part of the overall project, they can be used as project leverage.)

-The 2019 LSR application form is not yet available for the Western States.
-For information purposes, see instructions and criteria for the 2018 applications at:
+The 2019 LSR funding announcement is not yet available for the Western States.
+For information purposes, see instructions and scoring criteria for the 2019 applications at: